-The DeArmond guitar pickup models 6811 and 6812, also known as Four-scroll or Moustache grille, are one of the group of guitar pickups with adjustable poles which includes the S-grille and D or Diamond grille pickups, factory-fitted to many instruments produced by CMI.
+The DeArmond guitar pickup models 6811, 6812 and 6813, also known as Four-scroll or Moustache grille, are part of the group of guitar pickups with adjustable poles which includes the S-grille and D or Diamond grille pickups, factory-fitted to many instruments produced by CMI.

 Models 6811 and 6812.

 Model 6812 underside.
 Pickup DC resistance 7.61 KΩ; Coil Inductance 3.65 H; Poles’ magnetic Polarity N.

 These pickups were fitted in many Harmony guitars, always with a white bezel.
 Though their appearance suggests otherwise, they are surface-mounting pickups.
 A small hole is sometimes drilled under the pickup allowing the cable to enter the guitar’s body.
 There is also a small cut-out in one side of the bezel, seen in both photos above, as an alternative cable exit, used when the cable is hidden under the pickguard and brought through the instrument’s F-hole.

 Both models appear the same when viewed from above.
 Viewed from below, both pickups show a slotted steel plate riveted to the pickup head.
 The plate is secured to the bezel by means of two Philips-head semi-countersunk setscrews.